acc-tf-training/tf-cloud-cli/Readme.md

 4) Navigate to the Variables tab and add two environment variables: one named "AWS_ACCESS_KEY_ID" with a value of your Access key ID and one named "AWS_SECRET_ACCESS_KEY" with a value of your Secret access key.

+5)  Update the backend backend.tf with the YOUR organization Name

-5) Navigate to User Settings and then Tokens, and create an API token called "terraform_login".
+6) Navigate to User Settings and then Tokens, and create an API token called "terraform_login".

-6) Copy your API token.
+7) Copy your API token.

 Add the Backend Configuration